the-riptide/laravel-dynamic-dashboard/readme.md

 where 'type' is the name of your dashboard item.

+### Changing fields in a Type

+To update the fields in a type for existing model, first make the changes in the fields list and then run

+<code> php artisan dyndash:modify [TypeName] </code>

+Currently, this command allows you to add a new field, remove an existing field, rearange the order of fields and change a field type.

+To avoid errors, don't do several steps at once.
+Instead, make only one type of change at a time.

+### Seeding and factories

+Factories exist and can be run like so:

+<code> $type = (new Type)->factory(); </code>

+This will then generate an instance of that Type with data.

+You can also feed data into a Type, for example in a seeder, like so:

+<code> $type = (new Type)->create($data); </code>

+This will then save the data into the type and it to the database.

 ### The Order-Setter

-Change the sort-order of items in a Model.
-It's automatically turned on.
+Users can automatically reorder Types in the dashboard using the integrated order setter.
+This is implemented by default.

 If you can want it to not work for something, you can go to the Type and put the following like in the model file:

 <code>protected $canOrder = false;</code>